kisenon

 https://api.test.kisenon.com/v1/projects

 The bearer token is either an API key (nsk_…) or a cp-signed JWT issued via /v1/auth/exchange.
-Both are equivalent for tenant-scoped endpoints.
+Both are equivalent for organization-scoped endpoints.

 • CLI — install, login, common commands.